ExistentialRobotics/physics_based_sysid/PINN_for_building/README.md

 # Code for Example 5.4

-This repository contains the source code and implementation for Example 5.4, demonstrating a model trained on the BEAR dataset.
+This repository contains the source code and implementation for Example 5.4, demonstrating the performance of PINN, combined PINN and NN, and standard NN.

 ***